-Irish Fireside is a warm and welcoming website, where you can explore all that Ireland has to offer from the comfort of your own home.
+Irish Fireside is a warm and welcoming website, where you can explore all that Ireland has to offer and find help for planning a trip to Ireland, from the comfort of your own home.

 From Ireland's ancient past to current day festivals and fairs, Irish Fireside provides a wealth of information, especially about some of Ireland's lesser known sites.

 Corey Taratuta is a freelance writer and designer, and his partner Liam Hughes provides private tours of Ireland from his cottage in County Tipperary.
 Here's what they say about their writing and photography:

 "We created this site for anyone dreaming about Ireland.